dcase808/chatbot/README.md

-# Chatbot built using Facebook BlenderBot and Stability Diffusion models
+# Chatbot built using blenderbot and stability diffusion models